Public Policy & Special Litigation

 Marisol v.
 Giuliani:

 This landmark civil rights, class action lawsuit was brought by Lawyers For Children and Children’s Rights, Inc., on behalf of all children in the custody of the NYC Administration for Children’s Services (ACS).
 The Marisol case accomplished something unprecedented - the creation of an independent panel of nationally recognized experts in the field of child welfare that monitored, reviewed and evaluated the performance of New York City’s child welfare system for two years.
-This innovative settlement plan set a new national standard in child welfare reform litigation and gave children in foster care in New York City the best opportunity they have ever had for genuine and comprehensive reform of the entire child welfare bureaucracy.
+This innovative settlement plan set a new national standard in child welfare reform litigation and paved the way for genuine and comprehensive reform of the entire child welfare bureaucracy.

 Richard A. v.
 Scoppetta: